Stepmother Dukes It Out With Vegan Stepdaughter Over Whether Or Not To Feed The Family Cat A Vegan Diet

 Molly also said:

-“You could provide additives to the vegetarian diet to try to compensate for the missing nutrients, but many are not bio-available to cats.
+“You could provide additives to the vegetarian diet to try to compensate for the missing nutrients, but many are not bioavailable to cats.
 Dogs are omnivores; they get nutrition from both plant and animal sources, and your dog can probably survive on a vegan diet with added supplements to boost the proteins and essential fatty acids.”

 To address these conflicts, families can benefit from establishing collaborative decision-making processes.
-Research suggests that involving all parties in discussions about pet care can lead to more harmonious family dynamics.

-“I, myself, would never eat rabbit and it is emotionally difficult knowing so many rabbits have met their fate to feed my cat; however, I also know my cat cannot thrive on a counter-species diet," says Molly.
+“I, myself, would never eat rabbit, and it is emotionally difficult knowing so many rabbits have met their fate to feed my cat; however, I also know my cat cannot thrive on a counter-species diet,” says Molly.

-“Another reason a plant-based diet is hard on cats is their cecum is very small.
+“Another reason a plant-based diet is hard on cats is that their cecum is very small.
 The cecum is an organ located at the beginning of the large intestine.
 Felines’ cecum is very small, which makes digestion and absorption of plant matter difficult.”

 "Contrast that to the cecum of a rabbit (a herbivore), which is large and contains bacteria that aids in the digestion of plant matter," Molly concluded.